 Investigators must submit a protocol for review and receive approval from the appropriate committee before initiating any such research.

-All faculty, staff , and students involved in research using human or animal subjects must first complete the appropriate online training offered by the Collaborative Institutional Training Initiative (CITI) and pass all applicable modules.
+All faculty, staff, and students involved in research using human subjects, animal subjects, or biohazardous materials must first complete the appropriate online training offered by the Collaborative Institutional Training Initiative (CITI) and pass all applicable modules.
 For more information, see the training FAQs.
 For those working in the Animal Research Wing, safety training is also required.

 All students and postdoctoral researchers working in activities supported by the National Science Foundation or the National Institutes of Health, and staff working on U.S. Department of Agriculture-funded research, must receive training in the responsible conduct of research.
 Such training may be acquired through the Collaborative Institutional Training Initiative (CITI), the University Course GSR 601 (Research Regulations Compliance), or other such programming provided by the Research Integrity and Compliance Officer.